-My name is Mark, and I am the Community Development Officer at the Centre for Deaf and Hard of Hearing (CfD).
+My name is Mark, and I am the Community Development Manager at the Centre for Deaf and Hard of Hearing (CfD).
 My role is funded by the Bristol Impact Fund, an initiative established by Bristol City Council to tackle inequality across the city.
 My specific focus is supporting Deaf and Hard of Hearing people in Bristol.

 At the heart of my role is community development.
 I work closely with the local Deaf community to reduce social isolation by improving accessibility and creating inclusive opportunities to take part in social and recreational activities.
 By increasing participation in groups and activities, individuals are able to widen their social networks and, in turn, improve their health and wellbeing.